Abseiling Sea Snail

 In this species, a gland near the foot secretes thick mucus that allows them to climb up and down and suspend themselves in the sea.

-It appears they can detect the chemicals of decay incredibly well in the water.
-Often a pile of them are scavenging together.
+It appears they can detect the chemicals of decay incredibly well and they also follow the mucus trails of others of their kind.
+Often a pile of them are scavenging together as you seen in the photos below.

 Biting

-They also have a wicked defense against sea stars where they insert their mouth parts (proboscis) into one of the grooves on the underside of the arms of predatory sea stars, biting a nerve.
+They also have a wicked defence against sea stars where they insert their very long mouth part (the proboscis can be more than 2.5 times the lenght of the shell) into one of the grooves on the underside of the arms of predatory sea stars, biting a nerve.

 Such remarkable adaptations in a sea of remarkable organisms which means I will be writing blogs and allotting abundant alliteration for a long, long time to come.